Acupuncture Student – Tobias Donaker

-"I studied anthropology because I always enjoyed different cultures and the different ways people perceive life in general," says Toby.
+“I studied anthropology because I always enjoyed different cultures and the different ways people perceive life in general,” Toby said.
 This is one of the many reasons acupuncture appealed to him.

 Toby served as the president of the acupuncture and oriental medicine club on campus.
-"We meet every week and provide an environment for newer students to review and practice point location and point energetics with senior students.
-Right now, we're also working to raise money for an upcoming national acupuncture conference in Chicago, as well as other local events."
+“We meet every week and provide an environment for newer students to review and practice point location and point energetics with senior students.
+We also raise money to attend the national acupuncture conference in Chicago, as well as other local events.”

 What does Toby think of the acupuncture program at NUHS?
 “It’s growing in a positive way.
 I think the program is really well laid out right now.
 It’s tough but it’s rewarding.”
 His favorite class?
 Diagnosis.

 “If you’re going to do it, jump in head first.
 Don’t bring any preconceptions you might have about our own culture’s health care being the only correct medicine; be open to everything you’re taught.
 You may feel like a fish out of water for the first two trimesters, but afterwards it will start making sense,” says Toby.